 - Placenta injury

-- Infection of the mother such as toxoplasmosis or viral encephalitis
+- Maternal infection, such as toxoplasmosis or viral encephalitis

 - A stroke before or after birth